 If you carry your iPhone into the bathroom with you or in the kitchen while you are doing dishes, you may not realize the high probability of your Phone getting dropped into the pool of water that is in front of you.

 If you do drop your iPhone in water, what do you do?
-Take off your phone case first and then follow these tips to learn how you can save your iPhone from water damage.
+Take off your phone case first clean your phone case and then follow these tips to learn how you can get water out of your phone.

 What Not to Do if you Dropped Your Phone in Water